-In the PerturLand influence function calculation algorithm the indirect effect of a given starting node is modelled as the amount of information reaching other nodes and links of the network spreading out from the given starting node.
-The piece of information spreading from the starting node remains 'identical' throughout the spreading process, which can be envisioned as the very same piece of information reaching the other nodes, but with decreasing reliability or confidence.
-Therefore, the maximum incoming and outgoing information quantity of a given node (and not the sum information quantity) is the measure of how much information the given node receives from the network and sends to the network, respectively.
-The initial link weights (or more precisely, these values multiplied by the value of the X parameter, as seen later) give the ratio of the information, which is spreading from the starting node to the ending node.
-The initial information content of the nodes is uniformly one.
+In the PerturLand community heap construction method the indirect effect of a given starting element is modelled as the amount of information reaching other elements and links of the nework spreading out from the given starting element.
+The piece of information spreading from the starting element remains 'identical' throughout the spreading process, which can be envisioned as the very same piece of information reaching the other elements, but with decreasing reliability or confidence.
+Therefore, the maximum incoming and outgoing information quantity of a given element (and not the sum information quantity) is the measure of how much information the given element receives from the network and sends to the network, respectively.
+The initial link weights (or more precisely, these values multiplied by the value of the X parameter, as seen later) give the ratio of the information, which is spreading from the starting element to the ending element.
+The initial information content of the elements is uniformly one.
 If we know and use the activity (defined in Section III.
-2.) of the nodes, it corresponds to the initial condition, where the initial information content of a node is the activity of that node.
-The PerturLand algorithm assumes the link weights to be in the range of [0;1].
+2.) of the elements, it corresponds to the initial condition, where the initial information content of an element is the activity of that element.
+The PerturLand method assumes the link weights to be in the range of [0;1].
 If the link weights are not in the range of 0 to 1, the link weights have to be normalized.
-In the followings $s{ij}$ will denote the link weight, if the link (i,j) exists, and $s{ij}=0$ if no such link exists.
+In the followings s{ij} will denote the link weight, if the link(i,j) exists, and $s{ij}=0$, if no such link exists.

-The influence functions of different starting nodes are independent from each other.
-From their independence it follows that the influence functions can be determined in any order.
-The information-spread determining the influence function generally corresponds to a perturbation spreading process.
-In this process a perturbation (disturbance, impulse, information) spreads from the starting node through directed links, while its effect gradually weakens.
-If a unit of the perturbation is propagating from node a through the (a,b)=e link towards node b, then the quantity of perturbation arriving to node b from node a is $S{ab}X$ , where X is a parameter describing the attenuation of the perturbation during the propagation process.
-X can be in the range of [0;1].
-The higher the value of X, the smaller the attenuation of the perturbation is spreading in the network.
-The value of X should be chosen by taking into account the properties of the analyzed network.
-X can be determined by estimating the information transfer efficiency between the network nodes.
+The community heaps of different starting elements are independent from each other.
+From their independence it follows that the community heaps can be determined in any order.
+The information-spread determining the community heap generally corresponds to a perturbation spreading process.
+In this process a perturbation (disturbance, impulse, information) spreads from the starting element through directed links, while its effect gradually weakens.
+If a unit of the perturbation is propagating from element a through the (a,b)=e link towards element b, then the quantity of perturbation arriving to element b from element a is $s{ab}X$, where a is a parameter describing the attenuation of the perturbation during the propagation process. a can be in the range of a should be chosen by taking into account the properties of the analyzed network. a can be determined by estimating the information transfer efficiency between the network elements.
 The formal definitions and rules of the perturbation spreading process are given below.
-In the example detailed by these formalism the starting point is a node.
-In principle the starting point may also be a link, or a set of nodes and/or links.
+In the example detailed by these formalism the starting point is an element.
+In principle the starting point may also be a link, or a set of elements and/or links.